jedisct1/libsodium-doc/helpers/memory_management.md

 The returned address will not be aligned if the allocation size is not a multiple of the required alignment.

-For this reason, `sodium_malloc()` should not be used with packed structure or variable-length structures, unless the size given to `sodium_malloc()` is rounded up in order to ensure proper alignment.
+For this reason, `sodium_malloc()` should not be used with packed or variable-length structures, unless the size given to `sodium_malloc()` is rounded up in order to ensure proper alignment.

 All the structures used by libsodium can safely be allocated using `sodium_malloc()`, the only one requiring extra care being `crypto_generichash_state`, whose size needs to be rounded up to a multiple of 64 bytes.